 Consider for example the case of Clark v.
 Coopers & Lybrand Consulting Group.
 The employee lied about his academic qualifications, and the lie contributed to the decision of the employer to hire him.
 Two years into the employment relationship, the employer learned of the lie and fired the employee without notice.
 The employee’s wrongful dismissal lawsuit failed, because the court ruled that the deception amounted to a fraudulent misrepresentation.
 Since the lie induced the employer into entering into the contract in the first place, the employee could not claim a benefit from that contract (in the form of notice of termination).

 Contrast that decision with the decision of the B.C.
 Court of Appeal in Islip v.
 Coldmatic Refrigeration of Canada, where a job applicant lied about the amount of money he was earning in a prior job and was fired when the employer learned of the lie.
 The Court found that all of the elements of fraudulent misrepresentation were made out, except for one: the employer had not relied on the misrepresentation to its detriment.
 The court found that the employer would have hired the employee even if it had known the correct amount of the salary from the old job.
 Moreover, although dishonesty by an employee is serious, not every instance of dishonesty is grounds for summary dismissal without notice (as we learn in the Supreme Court of Canada case called McKinley v.
 B.C.
 Tel.
 The employee’s dishonesty here was not serious enough to create grounds for summary dismissal.
 The employer was ordered to pay damages.

-This topic will be considered in greater depth in Chapter 6 of my forthcoming text, The Law of Work.
+This topic is considered in greater depth in Chapter 6 (The Job Recruitment and Hiring Process) of my text, The Law of Work.

 Issues for Discussion